creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 A Platform is an "area of work" that can have goals, objectives, policy positions, individual and collaborative activities, and possibly also specific programs.
 It is a way of organizing and coordinating collaboration across the network, rather than simply an area of interest.

-Platforms are enabling structures for activities carried out by Members and Partners of the Creative Commons Global Network (CCGN).
+Platforms are enabling structures for activities carried out by Members and Institutional Members of the Creative Commons Global Network (CCGN).
 Platforms are approved by the Global Network Council (GNC).
-Platforms enable diverse and widespread participation while ensuring that activities of Network Members and Partners are strategically consistent.
+Platforms enable diverse and widespread participation while ensuring that activities of Individual and Institutional Members are strategically consistent.
 At a minimum, a Platform frames what a Network Member or Partner can say and do under the Creative Commons banner.

 Platforms can be issue based (e.g., copyright reform, open education, GLAM, etc), region based or function based (e.g., mentoring).
 All platforms are based on a shared set of objectives defined in a document (relation to mission / scope of engagement / ways of working / resources).

 A Platform is based upon:

 * A position document that describes the shared set of objectives on a specific category of interest (global issue, network function, or regional coordination of work).
-The document sets out the Platform’s relationship to the CCGN’s mission, its scope of engagement, and the channels and ways through which Network Members, Network Partners, and contributors can participate in its work
+The document sets out the Platform’s relationship to the CCGN’s mission, its scope of engagement, and the channels and ways through which Network Members, Institutional Members, and contributors can participate in its work

 * A plan of work (including strategy, measures for success, methods for evaluation and reporting)